doflip/BugCake/README.md

 ```

-In the `Controller/UsersController.php` file, there is a company-inside limitation for users' registration (by default, we require a LubbleUp corporal e-mail account), which is (by default) commented out.
+In the `Controller/UsersController.php` file, there is a company-inside limitation for users' registration (by default, we require a intelligems corporal e-mail account), which is (by default) commented out.
 We recommend to uncomment these lines and fix them to suit your needs, especially if you do use the bug/issue tracking plugin in an enterprise environment.

-Developed from LubbleUp in-house software dev team with love.
+Developed from intelligems in-house software dev team with love.
-Contact: talk2us@lubbleup.com